Buying Tips: Surveys

 Improvement Location Certificate (ILC)

-The main purpose of an ILC is to certify the location of improvements on the property and indicate any overlaps by, or on, the property.
+The main purpose of an ILC is to certify the location of improvements on the property and indicate any overlaps next to or on the property.
 In addition, it notes the existence or appearance of easements as well as crossings.
 Improvements regarding the platted boundary and monuments (property corners) located will be shown on an ILC.
 The document will show platted easements and building envelopes, but usually will not indicate standard setback requirements defined by county or city zoning.
 During various phases of construction, an ILC may be required by the government of the town or county to verify that setback requirements are being adhered to.
 An ILC is not a full survey to find the location of the boundaries and property corners, nor does it replace missing corners.
 You should not count on it to determine property lines or place improvements in the future.

 Land Survey Plat or Boundary Survey